What is a high-deductible health plan?

 While high-deductible health insurance plans aren't for everyone, they may make sense for those who are generally healthy and prefer to pay the lowest possible health insurance premiums.
 Carefully consider the pros and cons of high-deductible health insurance.

-Make sure you have compared insurance quotes and selected the plan that works best for your healthcare needs and budget.
+Make sure you have compared high deductible health plan quotes and selected the plan that works best for your healthcare needs and budget.

 Health insurance finder tool